dpacassi/UltimateDrupalReference/README.md

 ### Views
 - [Better Exposed Filters](https://www.drupal.org/project/better_exposed_filters) - The Better Exposed Filters module replaces the Views' default single- or multi-select boxes with radio buttons or checkboxes, respectively.
 - [DraggableViews](https://www.drupal.org/project/draggableviews) - DraggableViews makes rows of a view "draggable" which means that they can be rearranged by Drag'n'Drop.
+- [Views Conditional](https://www.drupal.org/project/views_conditional) - Views Conditional is a simple module that allows you to define conditionals (if xxx then yyy) with fields in views.
 - [Views Infinite Scroll](https://www.drupal.org/project/views_infinite_scroll) - Views infinite scroll allows you to load and display pages of any view inline, using AJAX (this has been called infinite scrolling, load more, autopaging, endless pages and more).
 - [Views Reference Field](https://www.drupal.org/project/viewsreference) - This field in conjunction with the Paragraphs module, makes for a very powerful content management system, allowing addition of just about any kind of content into an entity page.